Lisa (1990 film): Plot

 Lisa and Wendy follow Richard, finding out where he lives and works.
 Lisa even gets into Richard's car alone at one point only to have to hide in the back seat when he unexpectedly shows up.
 All this goes on unknown to Katherine, and with each succeeding conversation, in which Lisa reveals more about herself, Richard pushes Lisa towards meeting him for a date.
 Still at a standoff with her mother when it comes to dating, Wendy suggests that Lisa set up Katherine with Richard, implying that maybe if her mother "gets some", she will ease up and allow Lisa to date.

 As Easter weekend approaches, Lisa plans to go away with Wendy and her family to Big Bear, California.
 Katherine and Lisa decide to have a girls' night out dinner before she leaves, and Lisa makes reservations at Richard's restaurant.
 Lisa calls Richard informing him that she will be at the restaurant that night.
 Katherine goes to the bathroom ordering Lisa to pay the bill with her credit card.
 Richard gets a love note from Lisa with the bill, which reveals Katherine's credit card information, which he uses to track her down.
 When Lisa and Katherine arrive home, the two start bickering over Lisa's dating.
-Lisa immediately shouts back at Katherine and her stupid rules and that maybe if she got it once in a while, she wouldn't be such a bitch to her mother's dismay.
+Lisa immediately shouts back to Katherine that "maybe if she got it once in a while, she wouldn't be such a bitch", to her mother's dismay.
 Katherine orders Lisa to go to her room and grounds her, while taking her phone from her room.

 Meanwhile, Richard begins to stalk the unsuspecting Katherine.
 While in Big Bear, Lisa decides to give Richard a call.
 He reveals to her that he knows her name is Katherine, and that he knows where she lives.
-On the night Lisa is to return from Big Bear, Katherine enters the apartment and hears a message from Richard.
+Katherine comes home from work and enters the apartment and hears a message from Richard.
+She finds blood on a hand towel in the bathroom, and knocks on Lisa's bedroom door thinking she is home and has cut herself shaving her legs.
 Meanwhile, Lisa returns home and enters the apartment.
-Running into her room, she is attacked by Richard who has knocked her mother unconscious.
+Returning home from her trip, she walks upstairs to the apartment and towards her room and calls out for her mother.
+She sees her picture binder with Richard on the page and the door slams suddenly behind her.
+She is attacked by Richard who has her mother in his clutches and soon knocks Katherine unconscious.
 Richard brings Lisa into Katherine's bedroom and plans to assault her; Lisa sees the candles and realizes he is the Candlelight Killer.
 However, Katherine regains consciousness and knocks out Richard from behind and sends him through a window to his death.
 Relieved to be alive, mother and daughter collapse into each other's arms.